 Safety Factors

-- Repeated exposure to cyclic loading and environmental effects
+Cyclic loading and environmental effects

 *Mosallam, Ayman S. “Design Guide for FRP Composite Connections,” ASCE Manuals and Reports on Engineering Practice No. 102.
 2011.

-Structural Analysis of Z-Shaped Sub-Framing Girts
+Structural Analysis of Sub-Framing Z-Girts

-Best Practices
+Best Practices for Z-Girt Stress Analysis

 See the Appendix for information on how to run FEA modeling accurately, including settings, orthotropic analysis, point loading, and more.